Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing: Materials and Methods

 \subsection{Study Area}

-The study region considered for the present analysis is the state of California, USA (Fig.~\ref{fig:MAP_cali_aois}).
-The vegetation in this region is predominately classified as shrublands, grasslands, and evergreen forests \citep{Jin2019}.
-California has a Mediterranean climate, which is characterised by hot and dry summers, and most of the rainfall is concentrated during the winter period, resulting in high wildfire ignition risk in many areas during the summer months \citep{Bryant2014}.
+The study region considered for the present analysis is the state of California, USA (Fig.~\ref{fig:MAP_cali_aois}), which is within approximately 32--44{\textdegree}N and 112--126{\textdegree}W. The vegetation in this region is predominately classified as shrublands, grasslands, and evergreen forests \citep{Jin2019}.
+California has a largely Mediterranean climate but encompasses regions that vary from hot desert to alpine tundra.
+The wildfire season generally occurs between May and October when weather conditions in the western United States are hot and dry \citep{Westerling2003}.
+According to the GridMET interpolated surface meteorological dataset \citep{Abatzoglou2013}, between 1990 and 2018, in the summer months (June-August), the statewide climatological average maximum and minimum temperatures were 31.04 {\textdegree}C and 14.7 {\textdegree}C, respectively.
+Most of the rainfall occurs in winter (climatological average precipitation of 3.59 mm) while the summer is much drier (climatological average precipitation 0.21 mm), resulting in high wildfire ignition risk in many areas during the summer months \citep{Bryant2014}.